Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Campaign signs

 There are state and local laws surrounding the topic of political campaign signs.
-To learn more, check out the series of questions and answers below.
+To learn more, please see the series of questions and answers below.

 1. How early can Temporary Political Campaign Signs (Signs) be posted?

-• Signs must only be placed during active election season and no sooner than 90 days prior to the scheduled election and must comply with the following regulations:
+• Signs must only be placed during active election season and no sooner than 90 days prior to the scheduled election.

 2. How long after the election can the signs stay up?